 The Company's growth strategy includes acquiring ownership interests in investment management firms.
 To date, AMG has invested in ten such firms and intends to continue this investment program in the future, subject to its ability to locate suitable investment management firms in which to invest and its ability to negotiate agreements with such firms on acceptable terms.
 There can be no assurance that AMG will be successful in locating or investing in such firms or that any of such firms will have favorable operating results.
-In addition, the Company has an operating history of fewer than four years and during such time has experienced net losses.
-Although the Company has experienced significant growth in recent periods, such growth has largely been attributable to recent investments and such growth may not be sustainable.
-There also can be no assurance that as the Company continues its investment strategy it will not experience net losses in the future.
+In addition, the Company has an operating history of fewer than four years and has experienced net losses in each of its first three years of operations.
+Since inception, the Company's growth has largely been attributable to new investments and such growth may not be sustainable.
+There also can be no assurance that as the Company continues its investment strategy it will not experience net losses in the future, which could have an adverse effect on the Company's results of operations, financial condition and prospects.